Pahegi/Mediaserver-Python/README.md

 # E1.31 (sACN) Mediaserver

-This is a simple E1.31 (sACN) controllable mediaserver running on a Raspberry Pi.
+This is a simple python-based E1.31 (sACN) controllable mediaserver running on a Raspberry Pi.

 ## Versions (project-specific)
 - Rocky Horror Show (mainrhs.py)